influxdata/telegraf/plugins/inputs/powerdns_recursor/README.md

   ## Directory to create receive socket.
 This default is likely not writable,
   ## please reference the full plugin documentation for a recommended setup.
   # socket_dir = "/var/run/"

   ## Socket permissions for the receive socket.
   # socket_mode = "0666"

+  ## IMPORTANT: Set this to true if you're running PowerDNS 4.5.0 or newer.
+  # new_control_protocol = false
 ```

+#### Newer PowerDNS Recursor versions

+The control protocol was updated in PowerDNS Recursor 4.5.0.
+If you're using
+version 4.5.0 and newer you need to set `new_control_protocol` to `true` in
+your config.
+If you don't, you will get an `i/o timeout` error.

 #### Permissions